hpcleuven/VscDocumentation/source/cloud/terraform.md

 These features can be disabled by setting `scripts_enabled=false`.

-:::{warning}
+:::{tip}
-Automated variables will not work if you started using the templates before 11/2024.
+Automated variables will not work if you started using the templates before November 2024 Set `scripts_enabled=false` or contact us for assistance.
-Set `scripts_enabled=false` or contact us for assistance.
+They also do not work if `public=false`.
 :::
 ### Nginx
 `nginx_enabled` will automatically install nginx and start the service.